sodadata/docs/soda-cl/soda-cl-overview.md

   </tr>
 </table>

 1. As an Admin, or Manager or Editor of a dataset to which you wish to add checks, navigate to the dataset, then click **Add Check**.
+You can only create a check via the no-code interface for datasets in data sources connected via a Soda Agent.
 2. Select the type of check you wish to create, then complete the form to create the check.
 Refer to table below for guidance on the values to enter.
 3. Optionally, test your check, then save.
 Soda executes the check during the next scan according to the schedule you selected, or whenever a Soda Cloud user runs the schedule scan manually.
 4. Optionally, you can execute your check immediately.
 From the dataset's page, locate the check you just created and click the stacked dots, then select **Execute Check**.
 Soda executes *only* your check.